-Connecting AI assistants to Confluence without proper governance creates significant security risks—credential sprawl, uncontrolled data access, and zero audit trails.
-MCP Gateways solve this by providing centralized authentication, role-based access control, and complete observability for every AI-to-Confluence interaction.
+Connecting AI assistants to Confluence without proper governance creates significant security risks: credential sprawl, uncontrolled data access, and missing audit trails.
+MCP Gateways solve this by providing centralized authentication, tool-level access control, credential management, and centralized observability for every AI-to-Confluence interaction.

 Here are the six leading options for enterprise Confluence integration in 2026.